GodParticle1996/AirflowDemoNotes/README.md

 ## Getting Started

-If you're new to Apache Airflow, consider checking out the official [Apache Airflow Documentation](https://airflow.apache.org/docs/stable/) for installation instructions, basic concepts, and tutorials.
+If you're new to Apache Airflow, check out the official [Apache Airflow Documentation](https://airflow.apache.org/docs/stable/) for installation instructions, basic concepts, and tutorials.

 ## Topics Covered